TeCoEd/10x-engineer/README.md

 # 10x-engineer
-Run the code to upgrade all your engineers
+Run this code to upgrade all your engineers